 • 1 point awarded for each unique feature or program that “wowed” us

-Best Value Colleges for a Bachelor’s in Urban Planning
+Best Value Colleges for an Urban Planning Bachelor’s Degree

 To compile this ranking, our editors began by searching College Navigator for a list of the schools and universities offering a bachelor’s in urban and regional programs.
 With this initial pool of 42 schools, we then took note of College Navigator’s information regarding tuition and financial aid, awarding points from the above methodology as appropriate.
 Finally, we visited the website of each school to gather the necessary information regarding customization options.
 What resulted is the following ranking of the 20 top value schools for a bachelor of urban and regional planning degree.
 In cases of a tie, tuition was considered, and the more affordable school received the higher rank.